frogermcs/AndroidDevMetrics/README.md

 @Override
 public void onCreate() {
     super.onCreate();
-    //Use in only in your debug builds if (BuildConfig.DEBUG) {
+    //Use only in debug builds
+    if (BuildConfig.DEBUG) {
         Dagger2Metrics.enableCapturing(this);
     }